Convention Session Proposals

 The 2022 TMEA Clinic/Convention will feature approximately 300 clinics for current and future music educators and music showcases throughout the convention center.
 To present a clinic or music showcase, you must complete an online proposal by the June 1 deadline.
 The link to submit is below the following important information on proposing.

-TMEA is committed to the principles of inclusion, diversity, and equity, and we stand with all those we serve.
+TMEA is committed to the principles of diversity, equity, inclusion, and access.
+We stand with all those we serve.
 We are committed to providing professional education that promotes these principles.
-All session verbal, visual, and written content must adhere to the principles of inclusion, diversity, equity and access.
+All session verbal, visual, and written content must adhere to the principles of diversity, equity, inclusion, and access.

 There are two types of clinics: